LeetLLM

 RAG Evaluation for Reliable AnswersBias & Fairness in LLMs

-The previous lesson ended with policy-answerer-v4-eval proving a hard fact: the current, permitted policy source authorizes a replacement, not an immediate refund.
-A claim ledger can block an unsupported refund promise.
-It can't decide which of two safe replies from a large language model (LLM) is clearer for the customer.
+policy-answerer-v4-eval proved a hard fact: the current, permitted policy source requires a rollback runbook, not continued deployment.
+A claim ledger can block unsupported "keep deploying" advice.
+It can't decide which of two safe replies from a large language model (LLM) is clearer for the engineer.

-Consider these two answers to Luna's refurbished-laptop case:
+Consider these two answers to Maya's payment-service incident:

 CandidateReplyHard evidence status